-In the 17th century, when Japanese trade with Spain and Portugal was booming, the Dutch East India Company traded leather goods made with an Indian decorative leather technique which it called “India Leather,” and the technique was adopted in Japan an given the name inden, taken from Indo denrai which means “imported from India.”
-After tanned deerskin is dyed, lacquer is used to apply patterns, and the resulting products achieve a robust fawn leather with a soft texture close to human skin.
-Military commanders during the Warring States period wore a variety of inden patterns on their armor and helmets to rouse their own fighting spirit, and in the Edo period, this traditional craft was loved by the dandy types who favored chic looks.
-It continues to be a very popular traditional craft product in Japan to this day.
-“Ise dyed pattern paper” which is also known as “Mino Washi” is used by Inden Yamamoto for these patterns, and because each and every decoration is carefully carved by hand, it takes more than three months to complete a single Inden Yamamoto pattern.
-The plump and beautiful three-dimensional patterns are one of the unique characteristics critical to inden goods, and these patterns are formed by utilizing the surface tension of the lacquer so that the paper is fixed in placed and hardens in the same exact position.
-Enjoy the deep history of traditional handicrafts on your arm.
+In the 17th century, when Japanese trade with Spain and Portugal was booming, the Dutch East India Company traded leather goods made with an Indian decorative leather technique which it called “India Leather”.
+The technique was adopted in Japan and given the name “Inden”, taken from “Indo denrai” which means “imported from India.”
+After dying tanned deerskin, patterns are applied to it using lacquer.
+The final product is a robust fawn leather which is pleasingly soft to the touch.
+Military commanders during the Warring States period wore a variety of Inden patterns on their armor and helmets to inspire their troops, and in the Edo period this traditional craft was loved by the fashionable class who appreciated its sophisticated appearance.
+It continues to be a popular traditional craft product in Japan to this day.
+Inden Yamamoto uses “Ise dyed pattern paper”, also known as “Mino Washi”, to create these patterns.
+Since the template for every decoration is carefully carved by hand, it takes more than three months to complete a single Inden Yamamoto pattern.
+The rounded, beautiful three-dimensional patterns are one of the unique characteristics of Inden, formed by utilizing the surface tension of the lacquer to fix the paper in place and harden in the exact same position.
+With the Inden Yamamoto strap, these traditional Inden crafts can be enjoyed on your own wrist.

-Subdued back colors
+Subdued reverse colors